About the employee experience

 Months prior to my layoff, I began working loosely with the yet-to-be-reappointed design standards lead.
 Ironically, I was asked to evaluate the same offshore-developed react component library I had previously encountered, until that original producer team was dismantled and a new producer stepped in to assume my efforts.

 I otherwise continued to support some design efforts around our site map and became involved with a team developing use cases for augmented reality.
+I also worked on the AT&T Culture Club with our Chief of Staff to boost team morale.

 Ultimately, the new design standards team was reduced to a small core team of original prior participants (previously more than 40 people, including developers), and my position was eliminated.
 My announcement was delivered personally by the New York AVP, who left soon thereafter.
 Tah dah!